undoLogic/setupCase-boilerplate/README.md

 IMPORTANT: If you get permission issues follow the instructions on the screen to allow the mixed permission directories and then manually commit / push the git files

+AFTER you followed the instructions on the screen, run these 2 commands to push all the files to the new REPO
 ```angular2html
 git add . && git commit -m "Creating new project"
 git push -u origin master
 ```

+At this point the new CakePHP project has been build and all the source files were pushed into our temp GIT repo
+- Now you can git pull these files to your local computer

 [back to top](#overview-steps)